Openmesh-Network/xnode-unit-controller/README.md

     - [X] API calls should return errors on failure.
     - [X] Check status code of responses.
 - [ ] Clean up TODOs.
-- [ ] Generate table if not provided.
-    - Use the sql file?
 - [ ] What does SSL mode do?
 Might have to enable it for railway?
 - [X] Add new table for sponsors
     - [X] Api keys